houndci/hound/CONTRIBUTING.md

 * `patch` - The patch content from GitHub for the file being reviewed.
 This is provided by the inbound queue.

+If the given `config` is invalid, the invalid file should be posted to the outbound `ReportInvalidConfigJob` queue:

+* `commit_sha` - The git commit SHA of the code snippet.
+This is provided by the inbound queue..
+* `filename` - The name of the source file for the code snippet.
+This is provided by the inbound queue.
+* `pull_request_number` - The GitHub pull request number.
+This is provided by the inbound queue.

 ## Contributor License Agreement

 If you submit a Contribution to this application's source code, you hereby grant